oxidauth/oxidauth/rfcs/1-2FA-email/rfc.md

 - if user input matches new code, a jwt is returned and user is logged in

 ### New Endpoints
-- [POST] /auth_codes - body supplies a code for verification
+- [POST] /totp/validate - body supplies a code for verification and a user id
-- [GET] /auth_codes - requests new code & email
+- [GET] /totp - requests new code & email

 ### New Frontend Pages
 - Email code entry form

 ### Other changes
 - OxidAuth Authority will now have an added property of `require-2fa`, which, if true, will create a 2fa code for each new user and impact the sign in flow.
+- The authenticate logic will now have two paths.
+If the username password authority does not require 2FA, the flow remains unchanged and upon username password validation, returns the full JWT.
+We are adding a branch in this logic to detect if 2FA is required, and instead trigger the email send and return a limited JWT with only the permissions to see the email code page.

 ### Libraries
 Code generation library: [Boring Auth](https://docs.rs/boringauth) This package is a library designed to provide out-of-box HOTP and TOTP clients to generate one-time passwords.

 ### Database Migrations
-Table: auth_keys
+Table: totp_secrets
-Columns: id, user_id, key, created_at, updated_at
+Columns: id, user_id, totp_secret, created_at, updated_at

 ### Research & Alternatives
-- Alternate library rust-otp, otps, libreauth
+- Alternate libraries: rust-otp, otps, libreauth
 - HOTP spec hotp RFC
 - a company that did this (gosquared)[https://www.gosquared.com/blog/building-two-factor-authentication]
 - a resource - used multiple articles here (onelogin)[https://www.onelogin.com/learn/otp-totp-hotp]

-### Outstanding Questions
-- addressed in April 16 meeting

 ### UI